harmonydata/harmonydata.github.io/content/en/blog/data-standardisation-vs-harmonisation.md

 ## Data Standardisation vs Harmonisation: A Comparative Analysis

-{{< image src="/images/comparative-analysis-between-Data-Standardization-and-Data-Harmonization.png" alt="comparative-analysis-between-Data-Standardization-and-Data-Harmonization" title="comparative-analysis-between-Data-Standardization-and-Data-Harmonization">}}
+{{< image src="/images/comparative-analysis-between-Data-Standardization-and-Data-Harmonisation.png" alt="comparative-analysis-between-Data-Standardization-and-Data-Harmonisation" title="comparative-analysis-between-Data-Standardization-and-Data-Harmonisation">}}

 In the context of data management, understanding when to apply standardisation and when to opt for harmonisation is crucial.